 12. 61% of companies still aren’t using AR technology.

 (Digital Marketing Institute)

-M-commerce Statistics by the Region
+M-Commerce Statistics by Region

 13. China, the USA and the UK are the leading ecommerce and m-commerce markets in the world.

-When it comes to the annual online sales and the ecommerce share of total retail sales, China, the USA and the UK are at the very top of the list.
+When it comes to annual online sales and the ecommerce share of total retail sales, China, the USA and the UK are at the very top of the list.
 China currently seems to be the leader with the annual online sales of about $672 billion.
 When trying to put things into the perspective of relevant online sales statistics, this is almost 16% of total retail sales in this country.

 14. Five out of ten Americans already use mobile devices to buy online.